funkybob/keyster/README.md

 ## Internals

-Currenltly the system uses lubuv as an event loop, and a Red-Black tree as implemented by SGLib for key/value storage.
+Currently the system uses lubuv as an event loop, and a Red-Black tree as implemented by SGLib for key/value storage.